 An Amateur is a member who is 19 years of age or older and has not trained a horse or given lessons, clinics, or judged for remuneration (monetary or non-monetary compensation) in the past 3 years or 36 months.
 A qualifying amateur must also purchase an Amateur division card to be eligible to compete in amateur classes.

 Youth members must be 18 years of age or younger as of January 1 of the current year and must hold a youth division card to compete in youth classes.

-Novice division is open to any Amateur or Youth member who qualifies for amateur or youth status and has not earned more than 200 national points cumulatively in riding classes, won a World Championship title, ARHA Year-End High Point title, or earned an ROM in any recognized breed association in the past ten years.
+Novice division is open to any Amateur or Youth member who qualifies for amateur or youth status and has not earned more than 1,000 national points cumulatively in classes (excluding conformation), won a World Championship title in an upper division, ARHA Year-End High Point title in an upper division.

 Q. What is the difference between becoming and ARHA member and a state charter member?